lpmi-13/k8s-manifest-dojo/README.md

 Follow the steps [here](https://devops.stackexchange.com/a/16044).

-Once that's all set up, you can run the `setup_cluster.sh` script to get the base configuration running.
+Once that's all set up, you can run the `full_setup_cluster.sh` script to get the base configuration running.

 ```sh
 ./scripts/full_setup_cluster.sh